WestDRI/wgpages/content/bashFeatures.md

 (myvar="temporary value"; echo $myvar) && echo $myvar   # myvar defined only inside the subshell
 ```

-can use this for testing things, so you don't pollute the current shell with temporary definitions
+You can use this for testing things, so you don't pollute the current shell with temporary definitions.

-pro: very easy to use
+- **pro**: very easy to use
-con: takes longer to execute (opens a subshell) but in most use cases this is probably not an issue
+- **con**: takes longer to execute (opens a subshell) but in most use cases this is probably not an issue

 ### Subsetting string variables